 - 13. Students intending to go to college must follow the required and recommended college prep subjects.
 Students who choose not to follow the recommended college curriculum are not likely to be admitted to a four year college and will not have the requirements to participate in college NCAA athletics. - 14.
 Students planning to enter a New Jersey state college as a freshman must complete a "minimum of 16 units of college preparatory subjects including 4 units of English; 3 units of college level math; 3 units of social studies, and 2 units of laboratory science, and two units of World Language."
 Students should confer with their guidance counselor to insure the the courses they request fulfill the additional unit requirements. - 15.
-Students interested in engineering or Engineering Technology who have not completed Geometry in 9th grade should take both Geometry and Algebra II in 10th grade to complete five years of academic math.
+Students interested in engineering or Engineering Technology should complete both Geometry and Algebra II by the end of 10th grade to complete five years of academic math.
 Approval by the Mathematics Department and a grade of "A" or "B" in Algebra I is required. - 16.
-Classes of 2023-2025 High School Graduation Assessment Requirements
+Class of 2024 and 2025 (Updated May 2023) On May 3, 2023, the State Board of Education approved the graduation ready cut score for the ELA and mathematics components of the NJGPA, as well as the menu of alternative assessments and aligned cut scores.
+The requirements in this section were adopted by the New Jersey State Board of Education on September 8, 2021 for the classes of 2023-2025.
+English Language Arts and Literacy (ELA) If, after completing the New Jersey Graduation Proficiency Assessment in grade 11, students did not demonstrate proficiency by passing the ELA component, such students may access the following pathways: • Second Pathway: By meeting the designated cut score on a substitute competency test such as the PSAT, SAT, ACT, or ACCUPLACER; or • Third Pathway: By submitting, through the district, a student portfolio appeal to the New Jersey Department of Education.
+Mathematics If, after completing the required New Jersey Graduation Proficiency Assessment in grade 11, students did not demonstrate proficiency by passing the mathematics component, such students may access the following pathways: - Second Pathway: By meeting the designated cut score on a substitute competency test such as the PSAT, SAT, ACT, or ACCUPLACER; or - Third Pathway: By submitting, through the district, a student portfolio appeal to the New Jersey Department of Education. - 17.
+In Accordance with our school's Attendance Policy, students must attend school regularly in order to remain enrolled and to earn credits. - 18.
+Students enrolled in AP/Honors courses will receive AP credit only if they take the AP exam.
+All students who elect not to take the AP exam will receive Honors credit only.
+Their transcript will reflect this fact.
+SELECTING COURSES